Omolade11/MernStack_AWS/Project.md

 ## MongoDB Database
 We need a database where we will store our data.
 For this, we will make use of mLab. mLab provides MongoDB database as a service solution (DBaaS), so to make life easy, we will need to sign up for shared clusters free account(https://www.mongodb.com/atlas-signup-from-mlab), which is ideal for our use case.
 We will sign up and also select AWS as the cloud provider, and choose a region near near us.
+We will complete the get started quick guide Then we allow access to the MongoDB database from anywhere (Not secure, but it is ideal for testing)